-These covenants restrict our ability, with certain exceptions, to:
+These covenants restrict the ability of our parent and us, with certain exceptions, to:

 - . incur debt secured by liens; and - . engage in sale/leaseback transactions.

 Guarantee......
 The notes will be unconditionally guaranteed by our parent, Enterprise Products Partners L.P.
 The guarantee will be an unsecured and unsubordinated obligation of our parent.